 - Academic or career in research

-Please note that it is possible to obtain GBC status after you have completed the MSc by undertaking a BPS-accredited conversion course.
-We offer an online version of this course.
+Please note that it is possible to obtain GBC status after you have completed the MSc by undertaking a BPS-accredited conversion course such as our online Postgraduate Diploma Psychology.

 Download programme specification

 Like most universities, we operate extended teaching hours at the University of Derby, so contact time with your lecturers and tutors could be anytime between 9am and 9pm.
 Your timetable will usually be available on the website 24 hours after enrolment on to your course.

 Please note: Our courses are refreshed and updated on a regular basis.
 If you are thinking about transferring onto this course (into the second year for example), you should contact the programme leader for the relevant course information as modules may vary from those shown on this page.